How does your adhesive converter prevent faulty parts from reaching you?

 What Are Our Inspection Equipment Capabilities?

 One of the first things we get asked about inspection as a converter is our equipment capabilities.
-Inspection equipment helps a converter monitor product for defects caused by tension changes or puckered material.
+Inspection equipment helps a converter monitor product for defects.

 When thousandths of an inch can determine a good part vs. a bad part, it’s crucial to use precise equipment and rigorous inspection processes that suit the customer’s needs.
-However, not all processes require this level of inspection, so you'll want to account for the level of precision you need.
+However, not all products require the same level of inspection, so you'll want to account for the level of precision you need.

 VIDEO MEASURING SYSTEMS

-Instant video measuring systems take a picture and reference that photo to determine the distance between objects.
-This method is especially effective on smaller parts with many features.
+Quick or Instant Video Measuring systems take a picture and reference that photo to determine the desired measurement data.
+This method is especially helpful for parts with many features.

 How To Determine Sample Sizes